 - time is scheduled for upskilling

-- people know how to enroll
+- people know how to enrol

-- everyone has necessary access
+- everyone has the necessary access

 - there’s a central place for questions and updates